A while ago, we calculated the carbon footprint of Barons' four different shirts. One of them...

 - Assuming that spinning and knitting take place in the same place.

-- As the main CO2 emission from organic cotton comes from the energy used in harvesting etc., the emission is highly dependent on the CO2 intensity of the electricity grid.
+- As the main CO2 emissions from organic cotton are from the energy used in harvesting etc, the emissions are highly dependent on the CO2 intensity of the electricity grid.
 Therefore, the CO2 emissions from organic cotton are scaled up by the difference between the CO2 intensity in California and Egypt.

 Emission factors: